 By finishing early, you are able to do much of your shopping in the Summer or Fall.
 The Summer and Fall months are when many people hold yard and garage sales.
 I’m sure you know, but yard and garage sales can be GREAT places to find some rather unique items for very little money.
 It’s a good spot for shopping!

-Another added benefit to finishing early is you don’t have to worry about any ads from Black Friday, Cyber Monday, or any other time during the holiday season.
+Another added benefit of finishing early is you don’t have to worry about any ads from Black Friday, Cyber Monday, or any other time during the holiday season.
 These ads can entice you to spend more on Christmas (or even on yourself!) than you intend to.
 Finishing early will curb that temptation.

 Try this one next year and let me know how it goes!